Huurdersvereniging Zwartewaterwiede

 1. A conflict of interest arrangement

-1. Regulation on limiting multiple voting rights
+1. Regulation limiting multiple voting rights

-1. Absence and absence regulation
+1. Absence and impediment regulations

 1. Binding nomination

-1. Advisory voice
+1. Advisory vote

 What do you need to know as an association?